-The Toyota RAV4 has been Canada's best-selling SUV over the past few years, including 2021, and with good reason.
+The Toyota RAV4 has been Canada's best-selling SUV over the past few years, including 2022, when it sold a whopping 55,921 units.
 With alluring looks, comfort, and top-notch features, this compact SUV has a little something for everyone.

-It's also an Insurance Institute for Highway Driving (IIHS) Top Safety Pick+, thanks to many advanced safety features, such as blind-spot monitoring and cross-traffic alert, making it a great choice for families or those with teen drivers.
+The Toyota RAV4 is also an Insurance Institute for Highway Driving (IIHS) Top Safety Pick.
+It received “Good” ratings in all original IIHS tests, but these were lowered to “Acceptable” in the more stringent updated tests.
+It also includes standard Toyota Safety Sense, which includes many advanced safety features, such as blind-spot monitoring, adaptive cruise control, and cross-traffic alert, making it a great choice for families or those with teen drivers.

 The RAV4 delivers on all fronts, leading the way in a crowded space of other small SUV options, perfect for commutes through heavy Toronto traffic or a weekend camping trip to get away from it all.

-Because it's a subcompact SUV, the Kona isn’t as roomy inside as some on this list.
-However, it has a decent 1,296-litre cargo capacity with the rear seats folded.
-It also has many desirable standard features, such as wireless Android Auto and Apple CarPlay, power windows, Bluetooth, an 8-inch infotainment touchscreen, lane-keeping assist, automatic emergency braking, and more.
+The Kona is a subcompact SUV, so it isn’t as roomy inside as some on this list.
+Despite its small stature, it still has a respectable 1,296-litre cargo capacity with the rear seats folded.
+It’s also loaded with numerous desirable standard features, such as wireless Android Auto and Apple CarPlay, power windows, Bluetooth, an 8-inch infotainment touchscreen, lane-keeping assist, automatic emergency braking, and more.

 Midsize SUVs aren't just for the small nuclear family anymore.
 The Kia Telluride is proof.
-This larger-than-life midsize SUV doesn't seem like a midsize, boasting seating for up to eight passengers, integrated all-wheel drive, and a host of advanced technology and infotainment features (including a 10.3-inch touchscreen) that make the classic Canadian family road trip a bit more bearable.
+This larger-than-life midsize SUV doesn't feel like a midsize, as it has room for up to eight passengers and features all-wheel drive and a host of advanced technology and infotainment features (including a 10.3-inch touchscreen) that make the classic Canadian family road trip a bit more bearable.